 POST /repositories/{workspace}/{repo_slug}/pipelines

-Trigger a Pipeline for a branch
+Trigger a pipeline for a branch

 One way to trigger pipelines is by specifying the branch for which you want to trigger a pipeline.

-file will be applied to initiate the pipeline.
+The specified branch will be used to determine which pipeline definition from the bitbucket-pipelines.yml file will be applied to initiate the pipeline.
 The pipeline will then do a clone of the repository and checkout the latest revision of the specified branch.

 Example

-$ curl -X POST -is -u username:password \
+$ curl -X POST -is -u '{atlassian_account_email}:{api_token}' \

 -H 'Content-Type: application/json' \